krizzo/telegraf/plugins/inputs/iptables/README.md

   use_sudo = false
   # run iptables with the lock option
   use_lock = false
+  # set a timeout for the lock optional, indefinite if not postive int and use_lock is true
+  lock_timeout = 0
   # defines the table to monitor:
   table = "filter"
   # defines the chains to monitor: